OHDSI/BookOfOhdsi-2ndEdition/representation/vocabularies.md

 For each
 clinical entity, one concept from one vocabulary is chosen to be standard.
-This becomes the “hub” to which all equivalent source codes are mapped.
+This becomes the "hub" to which all equivalent source codes are mapped.
-For example, MESH code D001281, CIEL code 148203, SNOMED code 49436004, ICD9CM code 427.31 and Read code G573000 all define “Atrial fibrillation” in the condition domain, but only the SNOMED concept is Standard and represents the condition in the data.
+For example, MESH code D001281, CIEL code 148203, SNOMED code 49436004, ICD9CM code 427.31 and Read code G573000 all define "Atrial fibrillation" in the condition domain, but only the SNOMED concept is Standard and represents the condition in the data.
 The others
 are designated non-standard or source concepts and mapped to the Standard ones.
-Standard Concepts are indicated through an “S” in the `STANDARD_CONCEPT` field.
+Standard Concepts are indicated through an "S" in the `STANDARD_CONCEPT` field.
 And only these Standard Concepts are used to record data in the CDM fields ending in `_CONCEPT_ID`.